-- A. Assignment of rank for new Bargaining Unit Members shall be recommended by the bargaining unit search committee in consultation with the Department Chair and Dean and approved by the Provost and the SEA President or designee. - B. Based on the recommendation of the search committee, new tenure-track Bargaining Unit Members may be hired in at a rank higher than that of Assistant Professor for exceptional past teaching, service, and scholarship at the college level, or exceptional experience as a practitioner outside of a higher education setting. - C. The rank of new tenure-track Bargaining Unit Members with experience at other regionally accredited institutions of higher education will be evaluated using the standards for academic rank at SSU found in this Article. - D. No new Bargaining Unit Member may be employed with tenure.
+- A. Assignment of rank for new Bargaining Unit Members shall be recommended by the bargaining unit search committee in consultation with the Department Chair and/or Program Director or School Director, where applicable, and Dean and approved by the Provost and the SEA President or designee. - B. Based on the recommendation of the search committee, new tenure-track Bargaining Unit Members may be hired in at a rank higher than that of Assistant Professor for exceptional past teaching, service, and scholarship at the college level, or exceptional experience as a practitioner outside of a higher education setting. - C. The rank of new tenure-track Bargaining Unit Members with experience at other regionally accredited institutions of higher education will be evaluated using the standards for academic rank at SSU found in this Article. - D. No new Bargaining Unit Member may be employed with tenure.
 Regardless of rank, new Bargaining Unit Members employed without tenure must follow the tenure process described in Article 11. - E. New tenure-track Bargaining Unit Members whose appointment to tenure track commences on or after the first day of classes of Fall semester 2019 may receive credit towards tenure as follows: - 1.
-One year towards tenure for each year served in a tenure track position at Shawnee State University at any time in the past, and/or for each year served as visiting faculty at Shawnee State University, and/or for every year served as FTI at Shawnee State University. - 2.
-One year towards tenure for every 2 years served as a tenured faculty member at another accredited institution of higher education; no more than 3 years of credit will be awarded under this subsection. - 3.
-Credit towards tenure will be indicated on the hiring worksheet and on the initial employment contract. - 4.
-New tenure track Bargaining Unit Members may choose not to accept credit toward tenure and start the tenure and promotion process at year 1.
-This choice must be made at the time the initial contract is signed and cannot be changed. - F. Full-time instructors (FTI) and full-time temporary (FTT) are non-tenure track and not eligible for initial appointment above Senior Instructor.
+One (1) year towards tenure for each year served in a tenure track position at Shawnee State University at any time in the past, and/or for each year served as visiting faculty at Shawnee State University, and/or for every year served as FTI at Shawnee State University. - 2.
+One (1) year towards tenure for every two (2) years served as a tenured faculty member at another accredited institution of higher education; no more than 3 years of credit will be awarded under this subsection. - 3.
+Credit towards tenure will be indicated on the hiring worksheet and on the initial employment contract.
+Credit toward tenure will not be awarded at a later date. - 4.
+New tenure track Bargaining Unit Members may choose not-to accept some or all of the years of credit toward tenure and must indicate what portion is accepted on the initial employment contract.
+New tenure-track Bargaining Unit Members who choose to not accept credit towards tenure will and start the tenure and promotion process at year 1.
+This choice must be made in writing on the initial employment contract at the time the initial contract is signed and cannot be changed.

+- F. Full-time instructors (FTI) and full-time temporary (FTT) are non-tenure track and not eligible for initial appointment above Senior Instructor.
 Provisions related to FTIs are found in Article 10. - G. Visiting faculty (VF) will be assigned rank according to their credentials.
+Such ranks shall be indicated as visiting instructor, visiting senior instructor, visiting assistant professor, visiting associate professor, and visiting professor.
 Using the same review process as used for Bargaining Unit Members, VF will be placed on the initial salary schedule (Article 15, Section 1).